Leberwurscht/HHGmax/doc/source/reference/dipole_response.rst

    angular frequency of the driving field.

--  ``response_cmc(yi,xi,zi,C,omega_i)`` contains the dipole response for each space grid point and frequency.
-It is an array with five indices, where the first three give the position in the space grid (corresponding to the input arguments ``yv``, ``xv`` and ``zv``), the last one gives the angular frequency (corresponding to the return value ``omega``), and ``C`` numerates the components of the dipole
+-  ``response_cmc(yi,xi,zi,C,omega_i)`` contains the dipole response for each spatial grid point and frequency.
+It is an array with five indices, where the first three give the position in the spatial grid (corresponding to the input arguments ``yv``, ``xv`` and ``zv``), the last one gives the angular frequency (corresponding to the return value ``omega``), and ``C`` numerates the components of the dipole